-Do you need just one more easy Christmas decoration to finish off your decor this year?
-If so , I have the perfect one.
-Let me show you how to make Christmas tiles with stencils.
+Do you need an easy Christmas decoration for your home this year?
+If so, I have the perfect one.
+Let me show you how to make easy Christmas tiles with stencils.

 It takes just a few hours and just a few supplies to make these Christmas tiles.
-And they take minimal DIY skills.
+They take minimal DIY skills.

 How to Make Christmas Tiles with Stencils